 KARYDOPITA - Syrup Soaked Walnut Cake

-If let's say you attended a Greek dinner that's what you'd probably get for dessert.
-An old-fashioned Greek cake, full of spices, and walnuts, completely soaked in syrup.
+If you attended a Greek dinner, that's what you'd probably get for dessert.
+An old-fashioned Greek cake, full of spices and walnuts, completely soaked in syrup.
 Imagine all the flavor of Baklava in a cake!

 DIPLES - Fried Pastry With Syrup & Walnuts

-Another very traditional Greek sweet is served on Christmas day.
+Another very traditional Greek sweet is served on Christmas Day.
 Diples means folded.
-And it's a pastry that gets folded while it gets deep-fried.
+And it's a pastry that's folded and deep-fried.
 Diples are then either soaked or drizzled with a warm honey syrup.
 Utterly crispy and delicious!

-The favorite Greek Christmas Honey Cookies this time coated with chocolate.
-The dark chocolate brings down a notch the sweetness of these cookies.
+The favorite Greek Christmas Honey Cookies this time are coated with chocolate.
+The dark chocolate brings the sweetness of these cookies down a notch.
 Ideal for chocolate fans!

 VASILOPITA - Greek New Year's Cake